1:18 Mercedes-Benz 300 SL W198 Roadster Hardtop white CMC M-284

 The chassis was also improved and received a single-joint swing axle, which provided significantly greater driving stability than the sometimes treacherous double-joint swing axle of the coupé.

-215 hp from the three-liter six-cylinder engine with direct injection and a top speed of 250 km/h were a real statement at the time and were enough to go down in history as one of the most powerful super sports cars of its time.
+215 hp from the three-liter six-cylinder engine with direct injection and a top speed of 250 km/h were a real statement at the time and were enough to go down in history as one of the most powerful super sports cars of its era.

-During the production period from 1957 to 1963, 1,858 examples of the open and extremely elegant, elongated 300 SL were built, which, incidentally, laid the foundation for the SL myth that continues to this day.
+During the production period from 1957 to 1963, 1,858 examples of the open and extremely elegant, elongated 300 SL were produced, which, incidentally, laid the foundation for the SL myth that continues to this day.

 Technical data: